61 Top Thanksgiving Table Décor Ideas That Feel Genuine in 2025

 41. Tropical Fruits

+If you’re celebrating Turkey Day someplace tropical, your Thanksgiving food ideas might be a little different than usual.
+Lean into that with a colorful display of tropical fruits.
 Bright orange papayas sliced open next to whole pineapples and ruby red grapefruits cut in half are a fun way to display classic colors with a local twist.

 42. Ombré Pumpkin Runner

-Combine seasonal Thanksgiving table decor in a modern way with an ombré pumpkin table runner.
+Combine seasonal Thanksgiving table décor in a modern way with an ombré pumpkin table runner.
 With a little prep time, you’ll be pleased with how effortless and adorable this turns out.

 Purchase a bunch of miniature white pumpkins and pick a color, like pink or orange.
 Select a few shades of your chosen color and paint a few pumpkins in each color so they can be arranged from white to light pink, medium down to a few dark pink pumpkins.